sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

 * Anna, Emily - fixed bug in snake graphs and triangulation

-* Jan, Vivianne - mutation analyzer, using functions to only mutate at certain type of vertices 18594
+* Aram, Vivianne - mutation analyzer, using functions to only mutate at certain type of vertices 18594

 * Greg, Jacob, Matt, ?? - implementing upper cluster algebra presentation algorithm but saturation is computing a quotient ideal that is time intensive.
 Okay for ranks 4 or so